-We need to learn to build psychological resilience.
+We need to learn to build mental resilience.
 Resilience is important because it enables us to develop mechanisms to handle difficult or stressful periods.

-In this article, I’m going to go over 8 steps to build our resilience and find success in challenging situations.
+In this article, I’m going to go over 8 steps to build mental resilience and find success in challenging situations.

 1. Perceive and believe